icaroribeiro/hash-code-challenge/README.md

 **go/internal/grpc/services/impl_test**: it contains the tests of the implementation of the services using the **Go** language test package.

 **go/internal/grpc/services/server**: it contains an abstraction of the server that allows to "attach" some resources to make them available during the API requests.
-Here, it's used to store a structure that holds attributes to manage the database and the access addresses to operate with the **microservice 1** via gRPC.
+Here, it's used to store a structure that holds attributes to manage the data.

 **go/internal/middlewares**: it contains intermediate validations of parameters transmitted via API requests.